digamma-ai/flocq-quickchick/README.md

 ```
 ###### From source
 ```
-# You need to install QuickChick and Coq (if you haven't already)
+# You need to install Coq, QuickChick and Flocq (if you haven't already)
 opam repo add coq-released https://coq.inria.fr/opam/released opam update
-# Install coq and coq-quickchick packages
+# Install coq and coq-quickchick packages and flocq
-opam install coq coq-quickchick
+opam install coq coq-quickchick flocq

 # Then:
 make && make install